(Picture taken at Yayoi Kusama exhibition)

 And that is the one thing we have.

-So, my fervent prayer for 2018 is we remember this fact.
+So, my fervent prayer for 2018 (and 2023) is we remember this fact.
 We replace the word fear with fun.
 Because, although this might seem counter-intuitive, enjoying what you do is the way you get to better ideas.

 Better ideas, bigger ideas and ideas that change everything is what we need.